In-class Examples List

 review of kinds of C++ compound expressions;

-STARTED walk-through of C++ (non-main
+STARTED walk-through of C++ (non-main) function

 syntax in DESIGN RECIPE order (and will finish this